 The service seems free now, but will I have to pay if I have a large number of images?

-The Conservation AI platform is currenlty free to use regardless of the number of imgaes you process.
+The Conservation AI platform is free to use regardless of the number of images you process.
+We ask that if you use Conservation AI in any of your work that you cite the platform.